The Summer of Bitter and Sweet: Reception

 The Summer of Bitter and Sweet was well received by critics and peers, winning the Governor General's Award and receiving starred reviews from Booklist, BookPage, Kirkus Reviews, and School Library Journal.

-Booklist's Jeanne Fredriksen writes, "Ferguson’s frank and powerful debut opens readers’ eyes to the multiplicity of daily traumas faced by people of color, especially Indigenous women and girls."
-She further highlghts that the novel's main character "Lou is complex, smart, and honest, and a narrator readers will trust, love, and learn from as she works to repair friendships and gain security for her treasured family."
+Booklist's Jeanne Fredriksen writes, "Ferguson's frank and powerful debut opens readers’ eyes to the multiplicity of daily traumas faced by people of color, especially Indigenous women and girls."
+She further highlights that the novel's main character "Lou is complex, smart, and honest, and a narrator readers will trust, love, and learn from as she works to repair friendships and gain security for her treasured family."

 Kirkus Reviews called the novel "heart-rending and healing; a winning blend that will leave readers satisfied."
 Tamara Saarinen writes in the School Library Journal, "The honesty and complexity of this book make it a gripping read."
-At the BookPage, Sarah Welch stated, "Readers will appreciate that Lou’s journey toward strength and self-acceptance is not neat or linear; instead, it’s messy and filled with as many stumbles as steps forward."
+At the BookPage, Sarah Welch stated, "Readers will appreciate that Lou's journey toward strength and self-acceptance is not neat or linear; instead, it's messy and filled with as many stumbles as steps forward."

-The Governor General's Literary Award peer assessment committee members Michael Hutchinson, Sharon Jennings, and Wesley King called it, "A timely novel that flows from the author’s Métis and Canadian roots."
+The Governor General's Literary Award peer assessment committee members Michael Hutchinson, Sharon Jennings, and Wesley King called it, "A timely novel that flows from the author's Métis and Canadian roots."